The Surface of Electrolyte Solutions is Stratified

 Abstract

 The distribution of ions at the air/water interface plays a decisive role in many natural processes.
-It is generally understood that polarizable ions with low charge density are surface-active, implying they sit on top of the water surface.
-Here, we revise this established hypothesis by combining surface-specific heterodyne-detected vibrational sum-frequency generation with neural network-assisted ab initio molecular dynamics simulations.
-Our results directly demonstrate that ions in typical electrolyte solutions are, in fact, located in a subsurface region leading to a stratification of such interfaces into two distinctive water layers.
-The outermost surface is ion-depleted, and the sub-surface layer is ion-enriched.
-As a result, an effective liquid/liquid interface buried a few Å inside the solution emerges, creating a second water/electrolyte interface, in addition to the outermost air/water interface.
+Several studies have reported that larger ions tend to be surface-active, implying ions are located on top of the water surface, thereby inducing electric fields that determine the interfacial water structure.
+Here we challenge this view by combining surface-specific heterodyne-detected vibrational sum-frequency generation with neural network-assisted ab initio molecular dynamics simulations.
+Our results show that ions in typical electrolyte solutions are, in fact, located in a subsurface region, leading to a stratification of such interfaces into two distinctive water layers.
+The outermost surface is ion-depleted, and the subsurface layer is ion-enriched.
+This surface stratification is a key element in explaining the ion-induced water reorganization at the outermost air/water interface.

 Publication